 Can I use a free VPN to access British streaming platforms?

 Although you might be tempted to use a free VPN for accessing UK-based streaming services, we advise against it.
 Some organizations, like the BBC, have taken steps to prevent VPN users from watching their content, so in all likelihood, a free VPN just won’t work.
 Also, these services are almost always slower than their paid-for counterparts.
-This means that even if you do manage to gain access, the video playback may be choppy or buffer endlessly.
+This means that even if you do manage to gain access, the streaming video playback may be choppy or buffer endlessly.

 As free VPN services can’t charge their users directly, they’ve been known to rely on shady tactics to generate income.
 These include injecting targeted ads on the pages you visit, selling your browsing habits to third parties, and using tracking cookies to keep tabs on you even after you disconnect.